The Hidden Costs of Glass Bottles

 Sourcing Raw Materials: A Lighter Footprint

-Unlike glass, which relies on the extraction of non-renewable natural resources like silica sand, Blueprint's boxed water is predominantly paper-based, with most of it being produced from renewable natural resources such as wood pulp.
-The paper sourced for our products is FSC-certified, thus coming from forests that are managed responsibly according to the Forest Stewardship Council's environmental, social, and economic standards.
+Unlike glass, which relies on the extraction of non-renewable natural resources like silica sand, Blueprint's boxed water is predominantly paper-based.
+Most of it is produced from renewable natural resources such as wood pulp.
+The paper sourced for our products is FSC-certified, ensuring it comes from forests managed responsibly according to the Forest Stewardship Council's environmental, social, and economic standards.
 FSC ensures sustainable logging practices that drive environmental sustainability and protect biodiversity and ecosystems.
 The certification also guarantees fair treatment and rights for workers and local communities.
 By choosing FSC-certified paper, consumers support sustainable forest management and responsible sourcing.

 Manufacturing: Lower Energy Consumption